Infection and Immunity

 We have observed previously that attachment of Toxoplasma gondii to synchronized host cells is considerably increased at the mid-S phase (4 h postrelease).
 Synchronized CHO host cells at the mid-S phase were fractionated by molecular weight, and the antigens were used to produce a panel of polyclonal mouse antisera.
 The polyclonal antisera raised against fraction 4 with molecular mass ranging approximately from 18 to 40 kDa significantly reduced attachment to mid-S-phase host cells.
 Immunofluorescence assays demonstrated strong reactivity to mid-S-phase host cells and identified a number of potential receptors on Western blots.
 These data indicate that there is a specific host membrane receptor for parasite attachment that is upregulated during the mid-S phase of the host cell cycle.

 Dutta, Chaitali; Grimwood, Jane; and Kasper, Lloyd H., "Attachment of Toxoplasma gondii to a Specific Membrane Fraction of CHO Cells" (2000).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 979.